November 30th

 Commentary:

-Allegory says that a swan has the capability of separating milk from water.
-If a bowl of milk mixed with water is offered, it supposedly will only take the milk particles leaving the water behind!
-The stork obviously doesn't possess this skill.
-He might look like a swan; travel with a swan; fly, walk or even act like a swan.
-But that doesn't make him a swan.
+Allegory says that a swan has the ability to separate milk from water.
+If a bowl of milk mixed with water is offered, it supposedly will only take the milk particles leaving behind the water!
+The stork obviously does not possess this skill.
+He might look like a swan; travel with a swan; fly, walk, or even act like a swan—but that doesn't make him a swan.

 pada vigrahaH: